mofrim/42-fdf/README.md

   ```

   is defined by the matrix-multiplication chain of a rotation around z-axis by
-  angle \beta, rotation around x-axis by \alpha and the projection on the
+  angle beta, rotation around x-axis by alpha and the projection onto the
   xy-plane:

   ```math